 There are a few different methods of expansion.
 We are using Biobloc Orthotropics.
 It is a three-year process with several phases.
 First the mouth is widened to allow room for all of the teeth and to open the nasal passage.
 Then the jaw is reshaped.

 My daughter is breathing through her nose more in the night and getting better quality sleep.
 She is using mouth exercises to practice keeping her mouth closed during the day to retrain her jaw.
 No more sitting with her mouth wide open!

 We also use tape over her mouth at night.
 I know it sounds strange, but our orthodontist suggested it…and it really works!
 You can buy special tape already cut in strips or use a hypoallergenic medical tape.
 Just avoid it if your child has a cold or is really stuffy.
 You can read more about mouth taping here!

-Instead of bad breath daily it is only an occasional problem.
+No more bad breath!
 She is also much more efficient at eating.
 Instead of a meal taking an hour she can finish in about ten minutes.

 Can you Eliminate Mouth Breathing?

 We have many days now of greatly improved focus and attention and with less hyperactivity.
 She is able to quickly get herself ready for school in the morning and stay on task at school.

 Her adrenal health is gradually improving as she gets more sleep and we continue with a nutrient dense, allergen-free diet.
 Her hair and nails are stronger.
 She has not had severe skin problems this winter for the first time in years.

 The mouth breathing is not 100% gone, but it is drastically decreased.
 We are still using tape at night and doing mouth exercises during the day.